JoseTheDev/JoseTheDev/README.md

 - 👋 Hi, I’m @JoseTheDev
 -
-- 👀 I’m interested in Web Development with Python
+- 👀 I’m interested in Web Development with Play Framework
 - 🌱 I’m currently learning and working in Android Development with Java

 <!---